Justice and Outreach Team

 Our plans for the remainder of the year are evolving and will be posted at a future date.

 In 2022-2023, we are participating in a faith-based group designated as “Housing Strategy and Advocacy Team (HSAT).
 The objective of HSAT is to support and aid Washington County in providing adequate housing for the homeless.
 Washington County is currently housing residents in two hotels.
 That has been a short-term strategy but will not be satisfactory or available as a longer-term solution.
 The hope is to build, buy and renovate or repurpose a current building.
 Numerous issues need to be addressed (political, location, funding, acceptance by the community), and HSAT will support and help find a solution to some of those issues.

 People's Antiracism Collective

 In spring 2021, this group formed as a task force to lead us in exploring next steps toward embodying antiracism as a congregation.
 In June, they sent out a survey to members and friends to yield invaluable information about the beliefs and concerns about racism that exist within our congregation.
-Between June 2021-June 2022, our Antiracism Collective will engage our members and friends as we embark on a year of congregational examination, exploration and education on antiracist attitudes and behaviors that could lead to transforming our church identity.
+Between June 2021-June 2022, our Antiracism Collective engaged our members and friends we embarked on a year of congregational examination, exploration and education on antiracist attitudes and behaviors that could lead to transforming our church identity.